Syrius Dog is located outside of Charles Town, West Virginia and services areas of West Virginia, Virginia and Maryland.

 As I got older I found myself being drawn more and more to the behavior side of things and began to venture into the dog training field as a profession.
 Over the last decade I have worked for several trainers at daycares, vets, and kennels where I learned a ton about dog behavior, handling, and psychology.
 You really can’t replace hands on experience, dogs are some of the best teachers.

-In my free time I enjoy getting out into the great outdoors with my husband, little girl and our dogs.
+In my free time I enjoy getting out into the great outdoors with my husband, two children, and our dogs.
 We enjoy hiking, fishing, kayaking and hunting.
-Life is a whirlwind these days with the addition of our little human, thankfully she enjoys the dogs and outdoors as much as we do.
-I also love to read, bake, craft and often can be found with a camera in my hand too when we are out and about.
+Life is a whirlwind between the business, kids, dogs, and everything we often have growing in our garden but it’s a wonderfully blessed life.

-Her official name is CH Dynata’s Bound to Inspire JH CGC but she also goes by Looney-tune, Lunatic, Red Dog, Luna-tuna and I am sure many others depending on the day and what she is doing.
+Her official name is CH Dynata’s Bound to Inspire JH CGC but she also goes by Looney-tune, Lunatic, Red Dog, Luna-tuna and most recently Old Fart.

-She is independent, high energy, sassy, and way too smart for her own good.
+She was born independent, sassy, bold, way too wise, and way too smart for her own good.
 Despite all of that she is one of the most amazing cuddlers on the planet.
 She loves to hunt… anything.
-Seriously if it moves it has her attention, birds, critters, bugs, minnows, or simply a ball of fuzz.
+Seriously if it has feathers or fur it has her attention, birds, critters, bugs, minnows, or simply hairball.

-Together we have competed in the hunt field, show ring, lure coursing and even tried a little barn hunt.
-I am looking forward to expanding on her skills this year with some game tracking and more upland hunting.
-The sky is the limit with this girl, she is always up for anything even at nearly 10 years old.
+Together we have competed in the hunt field, the show ring, lure coursing and even tried a little barn hunt.
+The sky has always been the limit with this girl.
 She has taught me so much over the years about dogs and myself.

 There is a blog dedicated to life with this crazy girl, Vizsla Inspiration.
 It hasn’t been updated in a while but the archives are chock full of our adventures.

-His official name is Braveheart’s Sober Cowboy CGC and he was named after Wyatt Earp of course.
-He also answers to Wyatt Man, Wyanator, Fetch Head, and Big Guy.
+His official name was Braveheart’s Sober Cowboy CGC and he was named after Wyatt Earp of course.
+He also answered to Wyatt Man, Wyanator, Fetch Head, and Big Guy.

-To learn more about the training programs our team has to offer visit our Programs page.
+To learn more about the training programs we have to offer visit our Programs page.